nathanlesage/ic2s2-2025/MANUAL.md

 > [!TIP]
 > We recommend you start with Netlify, as this is simple to set up, and only
 > switch to GitHub Actions if Netlify warns you of low bandwidth quota.
+On the
+> first read of this manual, you can skip the rest of this section and return to
+> it if needed.

 For that, we have set up a so-called "GitHub Actions Workflow".
 In this repository you can see a folder `.github`.
 It includes another folder called